 I have had some requests for budget travel guides so this is the first of hopefully many.
-I am currently traveling full time and it is crucial for me to keep a tight budget.
+I am currently travelling full time and it is crucial for me to keep a tight budget.
 Paris is one of the most expensive cities in the world which can be offputting for nomads like me.
 Yet, as I discovered, it is possible to make a trip completely affordable.
-Indeed, with more planning I could have further reduced the cost.
+Indeed, with more planning, I could have further reduced the cost.
 By contrast, last time I visited for a week I spent something like €1000.

 Here is exactly how I spent under €400 in 17 days with a full breakdown of costs.

 - This is usually the biggest cost when travelling.
 Hotels are obviously out of the question on this kind of budget.
 I couch surfed for 14 days and stayed in a cheap hostel (€15-20 a night) for the other three.
 If you are travelling in a group, Airbnb can work out to be inexpensive.
 For a solo traveller, not so much.